Monument to the warrior-liberators and the refugees from the White Sea Karelia

 Joined Finland Reboly Parish (at August 1918) and Porosozero Parish (at October 1919), were defended by the Finnish Army accompanied by a volunteer company, contains in total 23 Finnish Jägers.
 According to the Tartu peace treaty of 14.10.1920 those territories was returned to the Soviet Union.

 The battles of the White Sea Karelians for their independence took place during the period 28.10.1921 – 20.2.1922.
-Of approximately 3000 soldiers of Temporary Government of White Sea Karelia some 500 were Finnish volunteers, including 27 Finnish Jägers.
+Of approximately 3000 soldiers of the Provisional Government of White Sea Karelia some 500 were Finnish volunteers, including 27 Finnish Jägers.
 After the suppression of the attempt by superior force, about 11000 White Sea Karelians went as refugees to Finland.
 Most of them returned, but the Finnish state took care of 4000 refugees until the Winter War.”